Privacy and Cookies Policy

 5. HOW WE SHARE YOUR PERSONAL INFORMATION

 By submitting your Personal Information to us, you acknowledge that such third parties may receive and process your Personal Information.
-We take reasonable steps to ensure that third party organisations are bound by confidentiality and privacy obligations in relation to the protection of your personal information.
+We take reasonable steps to ensure that third party organizations are bound by confidentiality and privacy obligations in relation to the protection of your Personal Information.

 6. OUR SECURITY MEASURES AND INFORMATION ABOUT WHEN WE DELETE DATA

 We will only keep your Personal Information for as long as we reasonably require and, in any event, only for as long as the Data Protection Legislation allows.